Planning a trip to Greece in June and wondering what the weather is like and what you can do during this month?

 I always get better deals with the hotels, I find restaurant tables with great sea views without having to wait for hours for a free table and I get to be served reasonably fast.

-The only long weekend that can be busier in Greece in June, is the Greek Holiday of the Holy Spirit (Monday, June 9th, 2025).
-A lot of Greeks go away to the nearby islands and hotels get fast fully booked.
+The only long weekend that can be busier in Greece in June is the Greek Holiday of the Holy Spirit.
+A lot of Greeks go away to the nearby islands, and hotels get fully booked fast.

 Weather in Greece in June